wir3z/hubitat/owntracks-hubitat/README.md

 1. Installation
 	- Mobile App Installation Instructions:
 		- Lists the 'Mobile App Configuration', above, with the Cloud API link.
+	- Creating User Thumbnail Instructions:
+		- Directions to create thumbnails for the mobile app and recorder.
 	- Select family member(s):
 		- Once a mobile device has connected to the Cloud API link, it will be populated in this list, but is disabled.
 Select the user to enable presence detection.
     - Display a warning in the logs if a family member reports a location but is not enabled: